vs-intersections/intersections/README.md

 ## General Overview

 - We have began developing the site for mobile first
-- To view the current changes, view the rendered results at a width of less than 1024px
 - In Figma, use the page DEVELOPMENT for reference

 ### Albert's notes

-I've been developing with the idea to separate items into their own components and lay them out responsively on the page.
-I'm not worrying about the content just yet.
-We need to work on functionality and basic animation of the sidebar, navigation comp, etc

 Personal To-do: